X

 Personalize the results below to get your best mortgage rate

-As reported by Freddie Mac today the average offered interest rate for a conforming 30-year fixed-rate mortgage (FRM) declined by two basis points (0.02%) this week, landing at 6.85%.
-This rate has declined for five straight weeks, falling by a cumulative 19 basis points over that time..
+Freddie Mac reported today that the average offered interest rate for a conforming 30-year fixed-rate mortgage (FRM) declined by two basis points (0.02%) this week, settling back to 6.65%, right where it was two weeks ago.

-A 5/1 ARM might offer a homebuyer a lower-cost alternative to a long-term fixed-rate mortgage, and the difference in rate between 30-year FRMs and 5-year hybrid ARMs expanded somewhat this week.
-The Mortgage Bankers Association said that the initial fixed interest rate on a hybrid 5-year ARM fell by twelve basis points (0.12%), settling back to 6.08%.
-The increase here enhanced the slight downward move by its long-term fixed-rate cousin and then some, widening the gap in rate back to seventy-seven basis points (0.77%).
-This may be considerable enough to entice some winter homebuyers to select an ARM as their choice of financing, as there may be some savings to be had by doing so.
+A 5/1 ARM might offer a homebuyer a lower-cost alternative to a long-term fixed-rate mortgage, and the difference in rate between 30-year FRMs and 5-year hybrid ARMs shrank slightly this week.
+The Mortgage Bankers Association said that the initial fixed interest rate on a hybrid 5-year ARM rose by five basis points (0.05%), moving up to 5.89%.
+This tightened the gap in rate compared to a 30-year FRM to seventy-six basis points (0.76%).
+A three-quarter percent differential in rate may be considerable enough to entice some early spring homebuyers to select an ARM as their choice of financing, as reasonable savings can be had, at least in the first five years of the loan.

 Each week in HSH's MarketTrends newsletter, we track and discuss economic conditions that affect mortgage rates and their impact on housing markets and consumers.
 Read the most recent edition of MarketTrends or subscribe for email delivery.